bagustris/nlp-python/_episodes/10-arti.md

 ---
-title: "Menganalisa arti dari kalimat"
+title: "Analyzing the meaning of sentence"
 teaching: 10
 exercises: 0
 questions: